SCM integrations

 GitHub App

-Once you have a connected your source code to the platform, you can create a new component and set up a workflow.
+Once your source code is connected to CloudBees platform, you can create new components or applications and set up workflows.

 For more information, refer to the following documentation: